Home Affordability Calculator

 A salary between $135,000 and $140,000 will help you afford a 450k home.
 But of course, affordability will also depend on your down payment and other financial factors like your credit score and debt-to-income ratio.

-Aim to buy a house that equals three to five times your yearly income.
-If you have more debt, you’re looking at the lower end.
-Less debt means you can aim for a higher number.
-However, this calculation may not work for every situation and housing market.
+Aim to buy a house that equals about three times your yearly income.
+If you have no other debts, you can probably spend more than this.
+This calculation may not work for every situation and housing market.
 A mortgage lender can help with your unique situation.

 For a conventional loan with a 20% down payment and an interest rate of 5%, the payment for a $500K house would be $2,147 for principal and interest.
-The real number for the mortgage on a $500K house will depend on your interest rate, down payment, and loan type.
+What you may actually pay would depend on your specific interest rate, down payment, and loan type.